Mint Suspends Gold Eagle Sales By NumisMaster Staff

 ounce gold coins and is refusing orders from dealers.

-the suspension by the Mint.
-This news was initially reported
+have confirmed the suspension by the Mint.
+This news was initially

-the futures contract price of gold on the commodities exchanges
+evidence that the futures contract price of gold on the commodities

-is substantially below the physical market price and that,
+exchanges is substantially below the physical market price

-indeed, the commodities exchanges are being used as GATA long
+and that, indeed, the commodities exchanges are being used

-has maintained - as part of a massive scheme of manipulation
+as GATA long has maintained - as part of a massive scheme

-of the precious metals, currency, and bond markets."
+of manipulation of the precious metals, currency, and bond

-oz Gold American Eagles) remain unaffected by the shortage.
+oz and ½ oz Gold American Eagles) remain unaffected

-The mint web site is currently not reporting any suspensions
+by the shortage.
+The mint web site is currently not reporting